[Last updated: 26 July 2003]

 JOSEPH VAN SWEARINGEN STEMBEL (1828-1920)

 Joseph was born in Middletown, Maryland, on July 28, 1828.
 He was the youngest of John and Elenor's 12 children (only six of whom survived to adulthood).
 Joseph was named after his mother's father, General Joseph Van Swearingen(1) (Van was his middle name rather than part of his surname).
-When Joseph was about 3 years old his family moved to Ohio, eventually settling on a farm south of West Liberty in Champaign County.
+When Joseph was about 3 years old his family moved to Ohio, eventually settling on a farm southwest of West Liberty in Champaign County.
 Growing up, he attended private subscription schools (free public education did not yet exist).(2)

 Joseph and Mary had eight children, all of whom reached adulthood and married.
 Mary was raised as a Lutheran, but she joined the nearby Wesley Chapel Church, where the Stembels worshiped, in 1855.
 All eight of her children attended the church as well.
 Joseph, however, did not join the church until 1911.
 This was Mary's final wish as she lay on her deathbed.(5) This illustrates Joseph's great affection for his wife of 60 years.